acgetchell/mundus-atrox/src/journals/eighth.md

 Our plan is to go back to **Phandalin** to return *Gundren*, maybe head to **Tresendar Manor**, and then proceed to **[Neverwinter]** to claim the ruined castle.

 On our way back, a young Green Dragon swoops down on us from behind, ambushing us with it's Poisonous breath weapon, doing 26 damage to everyone who succeeds their saving throws!
 For those who didn’t, *Actias* and I, we take 52 damage and get knocked down.
-The dragon swoops around for a second pass ...
+The Dragon swoops around for a second pass ...

 ![Young Green Dragon Swooping](images/young-green-dragon-swooping.png)